Copyright © 2006-2010 Davor Ocelic

 earlier (see the section called “Conventions”) — the

-the kerberos/ directory.
+the kerberos/

-sudo invoke-rc.d krb5-admin-server restart sudo invoke-rc.d krb5-kdc restart
+sudo invoke-rc.d krb5-kdc restart sudo invoke-rc.d krb5-admin-server restart

 It is already the time to test the installation.
 We assume that both the admin server and the KDC can be restarted with no errors (which should be no problem to determine if you're monitoring the log files as advised).